Pre-training via Denoising for Molecular Property Prediction

 \section{Limitations \& Future Work}

 We have shown that pre-training can significantly improve performance for various tasks.
 One additional advantage of pre-trained models is that they can be shared in the community, allowing practitioners to fine-tune models on their datasets.
-However, unlike vision and NLP, the architectures used in molecular property prediction currently vary widely and the community has not yet settled on a ``standard'' architecture, making pre-trained weights less reusable.
-We also observed that the success of pre-training inevitably depends on the relationship between the upstream and downstream datasets.
+However, unlike vision and NLP, molecular networks vary widely and the community has not yet settled on a ``standard'' architecture, making pre-trained weights less reusable.
+Moreover, the success of pre-training inevitably depends on the relationship between the upstream and downstream datasets.
 In the context of molecular property prediction, understanding what aspects of the upstream data distribution must match the downstream data distribution for transfer is an important direction for future work.
-Lastly, as described in \cref{sec:gns-tat-tmdn}, we found that the \tmdn{} architecture was occasionally unstable during pre-training, indicating that certain architectures might be better conditioned for denoising than others -- we highlight this as future work.
 More generally, pre-training models on large datasets incurs a computational cost.
-However, our results show that pre-training for molecular property prediction does not require the same scale as large NLP and vision models.
+However, our results show that pre-training for 3D molecular prediction does not require the same scale as large NLP and vision models.
 We discuss considerations on the use of compute and broader impact in \cref{sec:broader-impact}.